Soft Graph Coloring

 The algorithms that we have looked at are decentralized, anytime, local-repair algorithms:

-There are two major design decisions to be made: what sort of local repairs are to be made and how to coordination repairs.
+There are two major design decisions to be made: what sort of local repairs are to be made and how to coordinate repairs.

 At the other extreme, a total order could be imposed on the nodes to ensure that only one changes color at any given time.
 This obviously is not a scalable solution.